The Sirens by Auguste Rodin

 “The Sirens” modelled by Auguste Rodin, depicts sea nymphs from Greek mythology who lured sailors to their destruction through their enchanting song.
-In Greek mythology, the Sirens were dangerous creatures, who lured sailors with their enchanting music and voices to shipwreck on the rocky coast of their island.
+In Greek mythology, the Sirens were dangerous creatures, who with their enchanting music and voices, caused shipwrecks on the rocky coast of their island.
 The Sirens were the companions of young Persephone, and they were given wings by Demeter to search for Persephone when she was abducted.
 After failing to find Persephone, Demeter cursed the Sirens for failing to intervene in the abduction of Persephone.

 The most famous Sirens’ literary reference is in Homer’s Odyssey.
 Odysseus was curious to hear the Sirens sing, and on the advice of Circe, he had all of his sailors plug their ears with beeswax.
 He ordered his men to tie him to the mast without the earplugs and to leave him tied tightly to the mast, no matter how much he would beg.
 When Odysseus heard their beautiful song, he ordered the sailors to untie him, but they bound him tighter.
 When they had passed out of earshot, Odysseus was released.
 Post-Homeric authors state that the Sirens were fated to die if someone heard their singing and escaped them.
 Thus after Odysseus passed by, they flung themselves into the water and perished.